-AMATS planning processes are summarized, by transportation issue, through Needs Reports.
+AMATS planning processes are summarized, by transportation issue, through a series of Needs Reports (sometimes called Input Documents).
 During the planning process, AMATS develops reports on roadway preservation, safety, transit, active transportation, freight and congestion.
 These reports aid in the identification of policies and programs that are recommended in Transportation Outlook 2050.
 For example, the Preservation Needs Report documents the region's preservation needs at \$6.86 billion through the life of the plan.
 These costs inform AMATS policy recommendation to "fix it first" in Transportation Outlook 2050.
-Section 4 of Transportation Outlook will explore in more detail the Needs reports and their relationship to project recommendations.
+Section 4 of Transportation Outlook will explore in more detail the Needs Reports and their relationship to project recommendations.